-The original version of this manuscript was notarized by a notary appointed by the Minister of Justice in Japan on April 28, 2022.
-Afterward, a paper appeared that demonstrated a mechanism of NRF2 tumoral immunosuppression through the upregulation of KYNU in LUAD [108].
-By taking a systems biology approach, our work considerably extended on the scope than their findings, supporting that KYNU is a novel immune checkpoint.
-This paper is a revised version in which we adopted an additional in silico approach; i.e., the measurement of the SNP-dependent prolongation of prognosis, providing the potential therapeutic targetability of KYNU.
+This paper was notarized by a notary appointed by the Minister of Justice in Japan on April 28, 2022.
+After that, a paper appeared that demonstrated a mechanism of NRF2 tumoral immunosuppression through upregulation of KYNU in LUAD [105].
+Our work has a considerably extended scope than their findings by applying a comprehensive informatics approach, thereby supporting that KYNU is an immune checkpoint.
+In a planned revision of this manuscript, we will provide more robust evidence that KYNU has a primary role in cancer.